An Adaptive Incremental Gradient Method With Support for Non-Euclidean Norms: Introduction

 In this paper, we give a positive answer to above question.
-We propose the first adaptive framework of SAGA, which we call SAGA-BB, to solve the stochastic composite optimization problems in both general convex and strongly convex settings.
-Moreover, we do not assume the smoothness of the objective is defined on $\ell_2$-norm, which requires a new and more challenging analysis.
+We propose the first adaptive framework of SAGA, which we call SAGA-BB, to solve Problem \ref{problem1} and \ref{Problem} both in (strongly) convex and non-Euclidean norm space settings .
 Specifically, we summarize our contributions as follows. \begin{itemize} \item We propose a novel adaptive stochastic incremental gradient framework based on SAGA.
 With this framework, we design some novel variants of the existing adaptive step-size, which make full use of the incremental gradients maintained by SAGA.
 These variants can automatically adjust to the local geometry. \item We also propose a variant of BB step-size.
 This leads to SAGA-BB, a simple yet powerful adaptive VR method.
 SAGA-BB is almost tune-free and presents more robust and consistent practical performance than its counterparts.
 Moreover, SAGA-BB enjoys the same efficient implementation for linear models as the original SAGA method, while allowing both single sample and mini-batch settings. \item We conduct convergence analysis on the composite problem which supports a proximal operator.
 We prove that SAGA-BB achieves a linear convergence rate $\mathcal{O}((n+\kappa)\log(\frac{1}{\epsilon}))$ for strongly convex problems, and a sub-linear rate $\mathcal{O}(\frac{1}{\epsilon})$ for general convex objectives.
 Both rates match the oracle complexity achieved by SAGA \citep{DBLP:conf/nips/DefazioBL14}.
 Our theoretical results allow non-Euclidean norms in the definition of smoothness.
 This fills the void of the existing analyses of SAGA. \item We conduct experiments on common machine learning tasks to verify the robustness and effectiveness of SAGA-BB.
 SAGA-BB demonstrates a strongly competitive performance compared with fine-tuned SAGA, SVRG, SARAH, SVRG-BB and other related methods, across different standard datasets. \end{itemize}